pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 # Counterfactual inference: calculating excess deaths due to Covid-19

 :::{post} July, 2022
-:tags: counterfactuals, causal inference, time series, case study, Bayesian workflow
+:tags: counterfactuals, causal inference, time series, case study, Bayesian workflow, forecasting, causal impact
 :category: intermediate
 :author: Benjamin T. Vincent
 :::

-Counterfactual inference and causal reasoning is a broad and deep topic.
-This notebook provides a concise introduction to using PyMC for Bayesian counterfactual inference.
-To do this we will examine the notion of 'excess deaths' which has unfortunately become prominent in our minds as the effects of Covid-19 have unfolded over the world.
+Counterfactual inference and causal reasoning are broad and deep topics!
+Nevertheless, we can start to make headway into understanding the ideas through relatively simple examples.
+This notebook focuses on the concepts and the practical implementation of Bayesian causal reasoning using PyMC - we skip much of the maths.

+We do this using the sobering, but important example of calculating excess deaths due to Covid-19.
+As such, the ideas in this notebook strongly overlap with Google's [CausalImpact](https://google.github.io/CausalImpact/CausalImpact.html).
+Practically, we will try to estimate the number of 'excess deaths' since the onset of Covid-19, using data from England and Wales.
 Excess deaths are defined as:

 $$
 \text{Excess deaths} =